 OGILVY & MATHER, Bangalore / BANGALORE TRAFFIC POLICE / 2014

-Using existing hardware, we engineered a simple piece of technology that recognises the presence of the helmet on the rider’s head and starts the bike.
+A product innovation that recognises the presence of the helmet on the rider’s head and starts the bike.
 In other words, no helmet, no ride.